-As of March 19, 2019, free teams in Trello can have up to 10 open boards, and can upgrade to Business Class or Enterprise for unlimited boards.
+Free teams in Trello can have up to 10 open boards, and can upgrade to Business Class or Enterprise for unlimited boards.
+As always, educational institutions and registered non-profits are eligible for discounts on Business Class and Enterprise.
 Regardless of plan, all Trello users can continue to create unlimited personal boards, lists, and cards.
-This change only applies to boards within free teams.
-To learn more about how this policy change enables our investment in the future of teams, please visit our blog.

 All Trello boards fall into one of three categories: Personal boards, Free team boards, or paid Business Class or Enterprise team boards.
 A board's current association is displayed at the top of the board to the right of the board's name and can be changed by clicking the badge and selecting a different association.